Setting Financial Goals That Work

 If people just starting out had to use only what they could currently afford for a retirement goal, it might look pretty bleak.
 Here is where it’s okay to deviate from the “SMART” goal requirements.
 Your retirement goals may not seem realistic or attainable right now, but you should have them anyway.

 This isn’t just an issue for young people.
 It’s not uncommon for people to be 10 years away from retirement with minimal savings.
 The goal of a comfortable retirement may not look at all attainable or realistic on paper, but that’s okay.
 Looks can be deceiving.
 You may be surprised by what you can accomplish once you get going!

 Setting Time-Bound Goals

-The final “SMART” requirement is that the goal be time-bound.
+The final “SMART” requirement is that the goal is time-bound.
 This is a big part of the difference between a dream and a goal.
 A dream is something that you wish to do “someday.”
-A goal defines when “someday” needs to become reality.
+A goal defines when “someday” needs to become a reality.